majedali117/psychic-meme/admin-panel-documentation.md

-# TimeTravelers Admin Panel Documentation
+# Agentive Buddy Admin Panel Documentation

 ## Overview

-The TimeTravelers Admin Panel is a comprehensive web-based interface for managing the TimeTravelers career guidance platform.
+The Agentive Buddy Admin Panel is a comprehensive web-based interface for managing the Agentive Buddy career guidance platform.
 This documentation provides detailed information on the implementation, features, and usage of the admin panel.

 ## Table of Contents